railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 3. In the online preview of the document, Agrolait can read the document, download or print the PDF version, and then choose between a few
 options:

-  a. import this document in his own OpenERP instance, simply by providing its address
+  a. import this document in his own OpenERP instance, simply by providing its address;

-  b. ask to create a new OpenERP online instance, where the document will be pre-imported
+  b. ask to create a new OpenERP online instance, where the document will be pre-imported;

-  c. ask for the raw EDI document, which the partner then can import in his own third-party software, possibly via a corresponding EDI import system
+  c. ask for the raw EDI document, which the partner can then import in his own third-party software, possibly via a corresponding EDI import system.

-4. Partner Agrolait can also choose to directly pay online via Paypal or any other mechanism provided by your company.
+4. Partner Agrolait can also choose to directly pay online through Paypal or any other mechanism provided by your company.

-The email notification is freely customizable as an Email Template, and the online preview of the EDI document can be customized with a 6.1-web-addon.
+The email notification is freely customisable as an Email Template from the :menuselection:`Settings --> Configuration --> Email --> Templates`.

-To get the EDI and automatic emailing of orders and invoices to work, you will have to install the :mod:`EDI` module.
+To get the EDI and automatic emailing of orders and invoices to work, you need the :mod:`EDI` module, which is installed by default.
-You have to add an email adress to the partner, and make sur the "Opt-out" checkbox is not selected.
+You have to add an email adress to the partner and make sure the "Opt-out" checkbox is not selected.
 Ask your system administrator to configure an Outgoing Mail Server.
-Note that email notifications will be added to a mail queue, but you can force emails to be send directly from the :menuselection:`Tools --> Message`.
+Note that email notifications will be added to a mail queue, but you can force emails to be send directly from the :menuselection:`Settings --> Email --> Messages`.

 The email your customer will receive, will look like the image displayed.